 Administrative academic actions include probation, suspension, and termination from the residency program.
 The particular administrative action imposed shall be based on individual circumstances and will not necessarily follow the sequential order in which they are described below.
-In the event a resident is subject to any administrative action, the resident shall be provided a written statement of these actions by the Program Director.
+In the event a resident is subject to any administrative action, the resident shall be provided a written statement of these actions by the Residency Program Director and/or Associate Dean for Professional Programs.